Everyone has a friend or family member that’s a lawyer, and most people assume all lawyers are the same. This is flat-out wrong.

 The main problem with federal loans, especially Grad PLUS, is that the interest rates can be high.
 A law student who knows with confidence that they’ll either be entering a higher-paying field of law or attending an inexpensive law school could explore private student loans instead.

 Private student loans for law school

-Lawyers who go to a top-25 law school, are planning to go into a field of law with a high salary or won’t be working for a PSLF-qualifying employer like the government or a nonprofit might want to explore this option.
+Lawyers who go to a top-25 law school, are planning to go into a field or law practice with a high salary or won’t be working for a PSLF-qualifying employer like the government or a nonprofit might want to explore this option.